 Public investment strategies are those involving public funding of public infrastructure.
-Examples include street reconstruction, bike lane installation, new transit lines, park improvements, or new or expanded recreation centers.
-The City of Denver takes the lead in designing, constructing, and funding these projects and may use a variety of public funding sources such as the annual Capital Improvements Program, bond funds, or state or federal grant programs.
+Examples include street reconstruction, bike lane installation, new transit lines, park improvements and new or expanded recreation centers.
+The City and County of Denver takes the lead in designing, constructing, and funding these projects and may use a variety of public funding sources such as the annual Capital Improvements Program, bond funds, or state or federal grant programs.
 In some cases, this plan identifies public transportation projects as studies because the impacts and consequences of a particular improvement on the transportation system are so complex that the broader system must be examined to determine feasible options to meet the intent.
 Extensive study and analysis may also be needed to meet eligibility criteria to apply for federal funding.
-The following pages contain a summary of public investment implementation priorities for the Loretto Heights plan area with references to the major plan elements they help to achieve:
+The following pages contain a summary of public investment implementation priorities for the Loretto Heights plan area with references to the major plan elements they help to achieve Partnership strategies represent the most diverse category of implementation activities.
+Publicprivate partnership activity has expanded greatly in recent years and has gone well beyond its roots of public subsidies for private development projects.
+Increasingly, public-private partnerships are being used to fund infrastructure projects.